Houdini 20.5 Crowd simulations

 On this page

-With SOP motion paths, users can quickly make changes to the motion path or animation of a small number of agents without the need to resimulate the entire crowd.
-The SOP motion path tools do not involve any simulation - it is not going one timestep forward, evaluating forces and triggers, and determining whether to switch agents to a different state.
+With SOP motion paths, you can quickly make changes to the motion path or animation of a small number of agents without needing to resimulate the entire crowd.
+The SOP motion path tools do not involve any simulation - they are not going one timestep forward, evaluating forces and triggers, and determining whether to switch agents to a different state.
 Instead, an agent’s motion path describes the overall position of the agent across time, and manipulations are performed on the path to determine where the agent will go.

 SOP motion paths for a crowd of agents